annagraff/densify/paper/paper.md

 # Conclusions

-The R package `densify` provides users a flexible and explicit method to generate sub-matrices from an input matrix in a mathematically principled way.
+The R package `densify` provides users with a flexible and explicit method to generate sub-matrices from an input matrix in a mathematically principled way.
 This paper shows a case example using a standard sparse linguistic dataset (WALS) and the standard linguistic taxonomy provided by Glottolog.
-More examples and usage details are hosted in the software repository on GitHub.
+Additional examples and usage details are hosted in the software repository on GitHub.

 # Acknowledgements